jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/generators.rst

   (aka `trk id`).
 The serial number doesn't need to be specified for Classic arms since it can be found in the `.cal` file, but you need to make sure it matches the number on the arm you're using.
 * *port*: port used to connect to the dVRK controllers.
-It is optional and the default is ``fw``.
+It is optional, and the default is ``fw``.
 If you are using FireWire between the controllers and Ethernet to connect between the PC and the first dVRK controller, use ``-p udpfw``.